|

 properties of the bile.

-further adding to the supersaturation of the bile with cholesterol.
+obese patients, cholesterol secretion by the liver is increased, adding to the supersaturation of the bile with cholesterol.

 Although